dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

   the project.
 This could be a mix of ensuring the project remains useful to the company's goals, general open source maintenance, and other company work.
 For example, this is what Microsoft does with Electron.
-* Pay the maintainer a salary-equivalent to desrisk the likelihood the project goes under, but don't actually engage with them as a consultant.
+* Pay the maintainer a salary-equivalent to derisk the likelihood the project goes under, but don't actually engage with them as a consultant.

 The first approach, paying the maintainer as a consultant, may sound appealing